The Cousteau Resort Philosophy

 The Fijian people have flourished for over three thousand years by living off the natural bounty that surrounds them.
 Jean-Michel Cousteau and his team of conservationists believe our modern society can learn a lot about achieving a sustainable environment from the Fijian’s agricultural and fishing practices.
 Our luxury eco friendly resort is dedicated to the preservation of a pristine environment where physical, mental and spiritual rejuvenation come naturally.

 Since its inception, our luxury eco resort has dedicated itself to taking care of the environment.
 We’re proud to demonstrate that we can use what Mother Nature has to offer in a sustainable way.

 Following the example set long ago by Jean-Michel Cousteau around the world, it is our sincere belief that the holiday experience our guests (adults and children) and the memories they take home are meaningfully enhanced by the knowledge that our eco resort has highly developed sustainability programs in place, coupled with extensive ecological preservation and educational programs provided by the staff to the local community.
-The resort staff is justly proud that they are continuing the legacy.
+Our staff is justly proud that they are continuing the legacy.

 Explorer.
 Environmentalist.
 Educator.
 Film Producer.
 For more than four decades, Jean-Michel Cousteau has dedicated himself and his vast experience to communicate to people of all nations and generations his love and concern for our water planet.